.

 • The Cash Reserve Ratio (CRR) is the ratio fixed by the RBI of the total deposits of a bank in India, which is kept with the RBI in cash form.

 • The more the CRR the less the money available for lending by the banks to players in the economy.
-RBI increases CRR to tighten money supple and lowers CRR to expand credit in the economy.
+RBI increases CRR to tighten money supply and lowers CRR to expand credit in the economy.

 • CRR as a tool of monetary policy is used when there is a relatively serious need to manage credit and inflation.